nielsbasjes/yauaa/documentation/content/_index.md

 ### Version 7.0.0 (Unreleased)
 - Dropping support for
   - Apache Pig.
 The last release was in 2017: about 5 years ago.
+- Support for using ClientHints in addition to the User-Agent
+- Improve Apple detection/reporting
   - "Mac OS X" / "OS X" / "macOS"
     - The Major Version for the 10.x.x versions is now 2 parts (like '10.6') instead of just '10'.
     - Although the marketing name has changed several times: For all versions `OperatingSystemName = 'Mac OS'` is used to ensure stable reporting.
-- Support for using ClientHints
+  - Darwin will be reported as the most likely iOS version instead.

 ### Main points from previous releases
 - Many fixes around Reducing/Freezing the User-Agent by the Chromium and Firefox teams.